 When a student asked Zinn if she had a good childhood and life once her family immigrated to America, Zinn answered that she did, and noted her parents were able to put herself, her sister and her brother through college and graduate school.

 “They wanted that American dream for their children.
 They really did,” Zinn said.

-Zinn told the students she had actually never spoken to a group of young students about her family’s story until this week, but to prepare she gave a similar presentation to her own grandson who is also in sixth grade.
+Zinn told the students she had actually never spoken to a group of young students about her family’s story until last week, but to prepare she gave a similar presentation to her own grandson who is also in sixth grade.

 “He said to me, you know, Grandma, when you go to the movies and watch aliens kill thousands of people, your comment is ‘sucks for you,’ but when you hear a story about one person dying or 10 people dying, it really hits you,” Zinn said.